yakosti/rapidnet/src/applications/firewall/README.md

   pktIn(Switch, Src, SrcPort, Dst) AND SrcPort = UNTRUSTED_PORT
     ->
     exists Controller
-      pktFromSwitch(@Controller, Switch, Src, SrcPort, Dst)
+      pktFromSwitch(Controller, Switch, Src, SrcPort, Dst)
 ```

 ## Safety Invariant 2

-If the flow table on the switch contains an entry between Source (via untrusted port) and destination (via trusted port), then in the past the source (via untrusted port) has received a packet from some trusted host (via trusted port) from Switch
+If the flow table on the switch contains an entry between Src (via untrusted port) and Dst (via trusted port), then in the past the switch has received a packet send from some Host (via trusted port) to Src

 ```
 forall Switch, Src, SrcPort, Dst, DstPort,